rvicedomini/rvicedomini.github.io/index.md

 My interest is to develop methods for solving concrete biological problems.
 At present, I am developing methods to identify and reconstruct individual genomes of highly similar bacterial strains in metagenomes.

-In my free time I enjoy programming, running, playing piano.
+In my free time I enjoy playing piano.

 # Short bio